opendcs/opendcs/README.md

 They can be created by using the GitHub interface.
 The GitHub workflow [publish.yml](./.github/workflows/publish.yml) will attach the WAR files and TAR files once the release is published.

+# Codespaces
+A basic [GitHub Codespaces](https://docs.github.com/en/codespaces/overview) configuration setup with a dev container with Java, Gradle, and SonarCloud integrations.
+Additionally, GitHub Copilot is available for users with appropriate licensing.
+The Codespaces are intended for the easy and consistent onboarding of developers who may not have access or experience with heavy-weight development IDE's.

+Configuration for the dev container is found in [devcontainer.json](./.devcontainer/devcontainer.json)